chesterbr/chesterbr.github.io/_posts/2017-09-06-atari-2600-cpu-running-on-a-breadboard.markdown

 The schematics, however, never came.
 That episode's [GitHub repository](https://github.com/thebenheckshow/226-tbhs-Super-Soldered-Atari-2600) only includes the original Atari's block diagram, so I shelved the plan.
 But more recently I stumbled upon a [series of blog posts](http://www.plingboot.com/2015/09/homebrew-6502-part-1/) in which David Barton describes how he built a 6502-based computer (a [65c02](https://en.wikipedia.org/wiki/WDC_65C02), to be precise) on a solder-less breadboard.

-Those boards aren't as sturdy or portable as traditional printed circuit boards, but the freedom to tinker (and make mistakes) sparked my flame once more.
-That led me to reproduce his first two posts, adapting them to the Atari's 6507 and adding a few tweaks.
+Those boards aren't as sturdy or portable as traditional printed circuit boards, but the freedom to tinker (and make mistakes) sparked my flame once again, so I decided to give the project another shot.
+I started by reproducing his first two posts, but adapted to the Atari's 6507 and adding a couple tweaks.

 <!--more-->